atolab/zenoh-web/README.md

 ## Getting Started

-Building the website depends on [Hugo](http://gohugo.io).
+Building the website depends on [Hugo 0.91.2](http://gohugo.io).
 So, first make sure that you have it installed.
 If on OS X and using Homebrew, run the following:

 ```sh